UU-tracktech/tracktech/docs/README.md

   - Imports: packages must be installed if they are necessary for the other mentioned issues.
     However documentation automatically creates a mock object for all modules that haven't been loaded in or will not have documentation generated for the module.
-    This also means that a mock is created for a project module if a module is ignored from documentation via __all__.
+    This also means that a mock is created for a project module if a module is ignored from documentation via `__all__`.
   - Global space: code can be run in the global space if they have no required configuration and all necessary packages are installed in the Python interpreter.
   - Class inheritance: the super class of a certain class must be included in the loaded modules.
     This is necessary for pdoc inheritance checks.
     This requires the Python interpreter to have the package installed if a class of it is used as super class.
     An example is the WebsocketHandler of tornado, this is the super class of all Websocket classes in this project.
+    Another example is using a class from src code as super class in testing code, this would crash the documentation generation.
   - Class constants: ensure that the constants can be initialized without additional project configuration not handled before pdoc execution.